Editorial guide

 Section 1

-Product choice behind we keep routine history simple for beginner facial
+Product choice behind Beginner simplicity: routine history

 Section 2

-For "Why we keep routine history simple for beginner facial wellness", the practical question is smaller than the headline.
-During a progress-photo check where lighting and expression may be changing the story, "Why we keep routine history simple for beginner facial wellness" has one practical test: whether anything changes in behavior.
-A useful answer for "Why we keep routine history simple for beginner facial wellness" helps the reader decide whether AI support should be used at all before it asks for an install.
-Try the smallest version first for "Why we keep routine history simple for beginner facial wellness": use similar lighting before comparing progress photos.
-Then ask.
+For "Beginner simplicity: routine history", the practical question is smaller than the headline.
+During a progress-photo check where lighting and expression may be changing the story, "Beginner simplicity: routine history" has one practical test: whether anything changes in behavior.
+A useful answer for "Beginner simplicity: routine history" helps the reader decide whether AI support should be used at all before it asks for an install.
+Try the smallest version first for "Beginner simplicity: routine history": use similar lighting before comparing progress photos.
+Then ask whether session history would reduce friction for "Beginner simplicity: routine history" or simply add another thing to manage.
+Orena should feel useful for "Beginner.

 Section 3